Janet Sobel

 Janet Sobel (May 31, 1893 – November 11, 1968), born Jennie Olechovsky (occ.
-Lechovsky), was a Ukrainian-born American Abstract Expressionist painter whose career started mid-life, at age forty-five in 1938.
-Sobel pioneered the drip painting technique that directly influenced Jackson Pollock.
+Lechovsky), was a Ukrainian-born American Abstract Expressionist painter who pioneered the drip painting technique; her work directly influenced Jackson Pollock.
 She was credited as exhibiting the first instance of all-over painting seen by Clement Greenberg, a notable art critic.
+Her career started mid-life, at age forty-five in 1938.

 Early life

 Janet Sobel was born as Jennie Olechovsky in 1893 in Katerynoslav, Russian Empire (now Dnipro, Ukraine).
 Her father, Baruch Olechovsky, was killed in a Russian pogrom.
-Sobel along with her mother, Fannie Kinchuk, a midwife, and siblings moved to Ellis Island in New York City in 1908.
-At sixteen years of age, she married Max Sobel, with whom she had five children.
+In 1908, Sobel moved to Brighton Beach, Brooklyn with her mother, Fannie Kinchuk, a midwife, and her siblings.
+Two years later, she married Max Sobel, a fellow emigrant from Ukraine, with whom she had five children.

+Career

-She was the mother of five children when she began painting in 1937.
+Sobel was already a grandmother when she began painting in 1937.
 She produced both non-objective abstractions and figurative artwork.
-Upon recognizing Sobel's talent, her son helped her artistic development and shared her work with émigré surrealists, Max Ernst, André Breton, as well as John Dewey and Sidney Janis.
+Upon recognizing Sobel's talent, her son Sol, an art student, helped her artistic development and shared her work with émigré surrealists Max Ernst and André Breton, as well as John Dewey and Sidney Janis.

-Career
+Sobel presented her first solo show at Puma Gallery in New York in 1944.
+Peggy Guggenheim included Sobel's work in the show The Women in her Art of This Century Gallery in 1945, alongside work by Louise Bourgeois and Kay Sage, among others.
+The following year, she invited her for a solo show at the same space; the brochure for the show was written by Sidney Janis.

+From 1943 through 1946, Janet Sobel became a powerful presence in the New York art world.
+She exhibited in the 27th Annual at the Brooklyn Museum in 1943 (she would also exhibit there in 1944 and 1945).

+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.